-I’ve done this for two months now and it works – you’ve just got to remember to do this before your direct debit for your card goes out of your account.
+I’ve done this for the last year now and it works – you’ve just got to remember to do this before your direct debit for your card goes out of your account.
 I actually moved my Amex payment date from the start of the month to the middle to give me a bit more leeway.

 Thanks to newsletter subscriber Doogie Brodie for getting in touch to suggest this.